 - A strong commitment to at-home oral hygiene

 Missing One Tooth

-Replacing a single missing tooth with an implant-retained dental crown helps to prevent the loss of bone tissue and reduces the risk that you will lose even more teeth.
+Replacing a single missing tooth with an implant and a dental crown helps to prevent the loss of bone tissue and reduces the risk that you will lose even more teeth.
 It also works to prevent neighboring teeth from shifting out of place, a common side effect of tooth loss (regardless of how many teeth you are missing).

 Missing Multiple Teeth

 An implant dental bridge can replace several missing teeth, similar to that of a dental bridge.
 The main difference between a standard bridge and one retained with dental implants is you won’t need to make adjustments to your existing teeth just to hold your tooth replacement in place.
 That means you can retain as much of your natural enamel as possible.

 An implant denture provides superior stability for a complete denture.
 This is especially important in cases of total tooth loss, as a traditional denture may not provide adequate security.
 It is not necessary to place an individual implant post for each missing tooth -- instead, the complete denture can be retained on fewer strategically placed posts.